By Chelsea Long, Whole30 Content Manager, sharing five tips for a breastfeeding Whole30.

-We’ve heard from lots of Whole30 mamas who say eating starchy vegetables at at least two of their meals per day helps them keep up their milk supply.
+We’ve heard from lots of Whole30 community members who say eating starchy vegetables at least two of their meals per day helps them keep up their milk supply.
 Here are just a few yummy recipes that include starchy veggies to get your kitchen creativity going:

 Tip #4: Don’t skimp on healthy fats

 On the Whole30, fat is not your foe!
-In fact, during a #BreastfeedingWhole30, you may want to increase your intake of healthy fats to keep your milk supply rich.
-Some mamas sip on coconut milk throughout the day or make smoothies* that include fat-rich avocados and nuts.
-Try this Whole 30 Coconut Blended Coffee from Amanda of the Kitcheneer.
+In fact, during a #BreastfeedingWhole30, you may want to increase your intake of healthy fats.
+This may help keep your milk supply rich.
+You can sip on coconut milk throughout the day or make smoothies* that include fat-rich avocados and nuts.
+Try this Whole30 Coconut Blended Coffee from Amanda of the Kitcheneer.
 Another great idea is to add homemade (or store-bought!) mayo to your breakfast potatoes.
 Here’s a great recipe for one-minute mayo from Cristina of Castaway Kitchen.

 - Crab and Shrimp Stuffed Avocados from Stacie of Salad and Sandals

 *A note about smoothies: yes, you’re right… smoothies are not typically encouraged during a Whole30, but remember, that’s a recommendation and not a Whole30 rule.
-Technically, they are compliant and in the case of a #BreastfeedingWhole30, if this is a good strategy for you to work healthy fats and nutrients into your diet occasionally, go for it!
+Technically, they are compliant.
+In the case of a #BreastfeedingWhole30, if this is a good strategy for you to work healthy fats and nutrients into your diet occasionally, go for it!
 Just try limiting the amount of fruit to one cup and don’t use them as a dessert replacement/ SWYPO.
-Stephanie explains her strategy for creating a low-sugar, nutrient-dense smoothie in detail in this blog post.

-Tip #5: Connect with our existing resources and other Whole30 mamas for more support
+Tip #5: Connect with our existing resources and other Whole30 community members for more support

-Take comfort in the fact that others have come before you, and we’re committed to giving you the best information possible.
+Take comfort in the fact that others have come before you.
+We’re committed to giving you the best information possible.
+I hope these five tips for a breastfeeding Whole30 have bee helpful for you!
 If you’ve still got questions and concerns about Breastfeeding and Whole30, check out these resources:

 - Melissa and Stephanie co-wrote an entire section on Pregnancy, Breastfeeding and Whole30 in The Whole30 (flip to page 114).

-- Join or browse the Pregnancy and Breastfeeding section of the Whole30 Forum, or leave your specific question there for other mamas to answer.
+- Join or browse the Pregnancy and Breastfeeding section of the Whole30 Forum, or leave your specific question there to get an answer.